 In 1891 he had married Louisa Kathleen Trotter and they lived at 11 Crick Road (above) until 1899.
 Here Haldane conducted some of his early experiments with gases; it was also the first home of their children, the geneticist J. B. S. Haldane, and the novelist Naomi Mitchison.
 The family later lived at ‘Cherwell’, the house with a private laboratory built for Haldane at the end of Linton Road in 1907.
 ‘Cherwell’ was later demolished to make way for Wolfson College.

 J. S. Haldane died in 1936 after a sudden onset of pneumonia.
 He was treated at the end in an oxygen tent, a procedure he had pioneered.
 His ashes were buried in Scotland on the family estate at Cloan.

-- Sources: Martin Goodman, Suffer and Survive; article by Steve Sturdy in Oxford Dictionary of National Biography
+- Article by Steve Sturdy in Oxford Dictionary of National Biography

 The plaque was unveiled at 11 Crick Road, Oxford on 2 May 2009 by Professor Clive Ellory, Reader in Physiology at Oxford, assisted by Ros Elliott.
 Professor Ellory paid tribute to Haldane’s achievement and Professor Sir Roger Elliott, the owner of the house, also spoke.
 The ceremony was attended by Haldane’s grandchildren and later generations of the family, and by representatives of the Royal Society, New College and Wolfson College.